MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/README.md

 First, Put x4 AA into the transmitter

 ## Change AUX Switches
 We need to change some default settings.
 Default AUX switches are VRA & VRB, x2 analog dials.
 We instead want to switch these over to SWC (3 way toggle switch) and SWB, a 2 way toggle switch.
+Since we'll only use the right joystick for robot control, there is no need to have x4 analog sensors that we won't use, so instead we'll create 2 switches and 2 analog sensors.

 1. power on the transmitter
-2.
+2. press and hold 'OK' key to enter the menu screen
+3. highlight "System", press 'OK' key
+4. tap 'Down' key until the "AUX Switches". press 'OK' Key
+5. on this screeen, Up/Down turns on/off the current selection.
+Use 'OK' to cycle through options until you have the following settings:
+- SwA: Off
+- SwB: On
+- SwC: On
+- SwD: Off
+- VrA: Off
+- VrB: Off
+- Ch: 6
+6. press and hold 'CANCEL' to save settings.
+(I know, holding cancel = save)
+7. press cancel again to return to the main menu
+8. press 'DOWN' key and select 'Functions Setup'. press 'OK'
+9. press 'DOWN' until 'Aux.
+Channels' is selected. press 'OK'
+10. with Channel 5 selected, press 'DOWN' to select SwB. press 'OK'
+11. with Channel 6 selected, press 'DOWN' to select SwC. press and hold 'CANCEL' to save settings
+12. press cancel x2 to exit the menu.
+AUX channels are now set.

+## Correct Failsafe
+(credit to runamok source)

+1. Back at the 'MENU' Screen
+2. Tap the 'Down' key to highlight 'System setup' -- tap 'OK' to select.
+3. Use the 'Down' key to scroll down the list to 'RX Setup' -- tap 'OK' to select.
+4. Use the 'Down' key to scroll down the list to 'Failsafe' -- tap 'OK' to select.
+5. Pull the left stick all the way down, and leave the other stick axis spring centered.
+6. Tap 'OK' to select channel 1, tap 'Down' to turn failsafe 'On', then 'OK' to return to channel selection.
+Tap 'Down' to the next channel and repeat for channels 2, 3 and 4.
+Your screen should look like:
+- Channel 1: 0%
+- Channel 2: 0%
+- Channel 3: -99%
+- Channel 4: 0%
+- Channel 5: Off
+- Channel 6: Off

+8. With all channels correctly set, press and hold 'Cancel' to exit and save the failsafe settings.
+9. Tap 'Cancel' three times to step back to the status display screen